 I am a talented software engineer and computer scientist.
 My interests include programming language implementation and performance, including parallelism and concurrency.

-By night I transform into my alter-ego and work on the new Plasma programming language, which aims to bring the worlds of functional and imperative programming together!
-With the powers of these worlds unified we will usher in a new age of large scale, reliable, high-performance parallel and concurrent software.
+In my spare time I work on the new Plasma programming language, which aims to bring the worlds of functional and imperative programming together.
+By combining these programming aproaches Plasma will make it easier for teams to create large scale, reliable, high-performance parallel and concurrent software.

 I started programming when I was 12 with QBasic, by the time I was 15 I was teaching myself C/C++.
 After high school I studied computer science at University then joined the work force full-time.
 Shortly afterwards I was introduced to functional programming; intoxicated by the safety of pure declarative languages and the challenge of multicore computing I decided to peruse a Ph.D. on this topic.

 In mid-2015 I started work on the Plasma programming language in my spare time.
 Plasma is a pure declarative language.
 Its goals are to find a compromise between declarative and imperative programming and to provide state-of-the-art parallel and concurrent programming features.

 When I'm programming, writing, reading or thinking about programming I like to spend time with my family, go alpine skiing and sometimes play the flute.

 I’m starting a new project to reduce Firefox’s memory footprint